mmrosatab/Casamento-RaquelLeao/README.md

 # Raquels-Marriage

-This application was developed for to show informations about Raquel's Marriage.
-For the development was used html, css, js and Bootstrap 4.
+This application was developed to show information about Raquel's marriage.
+For the development, HTML, CSS, JavaScript, and Bootstrap 4 were used.

 You can use this application here: https://raquels-marriage.vercel.app